hppr-dev/vuex-bind-plugin/README.md

 vuex-bind-plugin requires BoundStores to be namespaced.
 The resulting configuration automatically sets namespaced to true, even if it is set to false in the Boundstore config.
-To configure the root vuex store set namespace to "".
+An error will occur if namespace is not set or if a BoundStore is initialized before the BindPlugin.

-An error will occur if namespace is not set.
+It is possible to configure the root store by setting the namespace to "":

 ```
 import Vuex from "vuex"
 import { BindPlugin, BoundStore } from "vuex-bind-plugin"

 var rootStore = new Vuex.Store(new BoundStore({
-  plugins   : [new BindPlugin({ namespace: "my_bind_store", ... })],
+  plugins   : [new BindPlugin({ ... })],
   state     : {...},
   mutations : {...},
   actions   : {...},